 How to Build Your Planner

-If you want to use these planner pages to build a planner for your student, you can find the download here.
+If you want to use these planner pages to build a planner for your student, you can get your download at the bottom of this post.

 - Open a new word or presentation document.
 (Such as: Microsoft Word, Powerpoint, Keynote, Pages, etc)